 When WLA is based on a datetime range, then the process is identical to that followed for WLA Option 1 except each S-104 value selected is the shoalest of all values available in the S-104 within the selected time period.

-All S-104 points contributing to the WLA must be defined across the time range required, otherwise the WLA is not computable and the user shall be informed.
+All S-104 points contributing to the WLA must be defined across the time range required, otherwise the WLA is not computable and the user must be informed.
 The S-104 records selected are those which lie either within the user defined time period; or before the start point of the time period and just after the end point of the time period.
 In the following examples: